MichelleCorrigan/cycling-club/README.md

 - __The Sign Up Page__

   - This page will allow the user to get their child signed up to Corrigan's Cycling Club.
 The user will be asked to submit their full name, email address, child's name and child's age-group.
+  - Users will be taken to a Thank-you page after signing up.

 <p align="center">
 <img src="./assets/images/readme-images/sign-up-screenshot.png" width="500" height="auto" alt="Sign up page">
 </p>

 - __The About Us Page__